ZachSaucier/Just-Read/README.md

 ___
 ### The story behind Just Read

 Hi, I'm Zach.
 I made Just Read because I was tired of terribly hard to read web articles, especially news sites.
 Before I made JR, I would manually use Chrome's developer tools to make a page more readable.
-Then at the [UGA Hacks](https://ugahacks.herokuapp.com/) Fall 2015 hackathon, I decided to make an reader mode for Chrome and ended up with the first version of Just Read after 16 hours of work.
-After sharing it on Chrome's web store, others seemed to like it as well, and I've been working on it ever since.
+Then at the [UGA Hacks](https://ugahacks.herokuapp.com/) Fall 2015 hackathon, I decided to make a reader mode for Chrome and ended up with the first version of Just Read after 16 hours of work.
+After sharing it on Chrome's web store, others seemed to like it as well, and I've been working on it in my free time ever since.

 ___